 It turns out that most people who think of themselves as modern actually like what I call “Modified Modern.”
 I’m tired of the term, “transitional”—it’s too broad and feels really 1990’s.
 Modified Modern is my own term, so if you throw it around in Crate & Barrel, you may get a blank stare, but give it a try.
 What is Modified Modern?
 Picture a giant sectional with straight arms, a tight back, but super comfy seat cushions.
 (Note: This tight back would look super sleek, but actually be secretly super comfy.)
 Picture a chrome and leather chair.
 Leather chairs can last for decades when maintained with a leather conditioner.
 How about a giant coffee table that can handle feet and doesn’t need coasters?
 Add a giant art piece and textural rug and Voila!
 Modified Modern.

-When speaking with residential remodeling contractors to plan a renovation project, defining your style is only important as a guide to figuring out what you like, and what furniture styles flow well together.
+When speaking with residential remodeling contractors to plan a renovation project, defining your style is important as it will act as a guide to figuring out what you like, and what furniture styles flow well together.
 With most of my clients, I find ways to mix styles and periods to create a unique look in each home.
 But for those of you who prefer to decorate independently, this gives you some good guidelines on what makes up Modernism.